Force The State To Prove Its Case

 The need for a proactive defense is particularly strong in these situations.
-At the Law Offices of Barry Resnick, we are prepared to meet that need with experienced representation focused on finding a favorable resolution to the charges.
+At the Law Offices of Barry A. Resnick, PLLC, we are prepared to meet that need with experienced representation focused on finding a favorable resolution to the charges.
 From our office in Farmington Hills, we defend clients against drunk driving charges throughout metro Detroit and across southeast Michigan.

 Repeat Offenses: What Are The Consequences For Conviction?